 - Supply chain visibility – Brands specifying exact fishing areas and methods demonstrate greater transparency than those using generic sourcing language

-These elements work together to create a comprehensive picture of sustainability.
-Red flags include terms like “responsibly sourced” without backing certifications, or cans that don’t specify species or fishing methods at all, often indicating less sustainable practices being hidden from consumers.
+Red flags include terms like “responsibly sourced” without backing certifications, or cans that don’t specify species or fishing methods, often indicating less sustainable practices being hidden from consumers.

 Why fishing method matters more than you think